yuric/core-protocols/en/perfection-game.md

 ---
 # Perfection Game

 The Perfection Game protocol will support you in your desire to aggregate the best ideas.
-Use it whenever you desire to improve something you’ve created.
+Use it whenever you desire to improve on a perfomance or to improve something you’ve created.

 ## Steps